ansible/ansible/docs/docsite/rst/windows_faq.rst

   CredSSP and Kerberos with credential delegation enabled can support this.

 See :doc:`become` more info on how to use become.
-The limitations section at :doc:`windows_winrm` has more details around limitation of WinRM.
+The limitations section at :doc:`windows_winrm` has more details around WinRM limitations.

 This program won't install with Ansible
 ```````````````````````````````````````